About the Convergence Community

 The Convergence Community welcomes:

-- Fandom-rooted advocates who understand that caring about the stories we tell makes you more equipped to recognize real-world patterns.
+• Fandom-rooted advocates who understand that caring about the stories we tell and the messages they send makes you more equipped to recognize real-world patterns than those who don’t think beyond entertainment.

-- Curious readers who want to better understand cultural patterns and their broader implications.
+• Curious readers who want to better understand political and cultural patterns as well as their broader implications.

-- Anyone aged 18-35 (primarily, though all ages welcome) interested in bridging advocacy with journalism and media.
+• Anyone aged 18-35 (primarily, though all ages are more than welcome) interested in bridging advocacy with journalism and media.

 Ready to Join?

 The Convergence Community is about building relationships, sharpening analysis, and creating change together.
-Whether you’re here for the deep dives, the political commentary, or the community itself, you’ll find your people.
+Whether you’re here for the deep dives, the political commentary, or the community itself, we’re sure you’ll find your people.